 “The partnership with the EDQM, a leading international organisation, is enabling us to advance our implementation techniques through a valuable assessment process.
 Operating in a global context, close collaboration with the client and an understanding of their methodology are essential for our mutual growth.

-Federico Gugliotta
+Federico Gugliotta,

 Other projects